jwplayer/jwplayer-react-native/docs/METADATA-EVENTS.md

 };
 ```

-The iOS SDK reads `identifier` and the Android SDK reads the integer `id`; the wrapper derives each from the other before the config reaches the SDK, so you can supply either.
+The iOS SDK reads `identifier` and the Android SDK reads the integer `id`; the wrapper derives each from the other before the items reach the SDK (on the `config` prop as well as `loadPlaylist`, `resolveNextPlaylistItem` and `recreatePlayerWithConfig`), so you can supply either.
 Items the current platform cannot represent (a non-integer identifier on Android, or a missing `startTime` / `endTime`) are dropped with a `console.warn` rather than being handed to the SDK, where they would otherwise invalidate the whole config (Android) or surface as an empty placeholder cue (iOS).

 ```json
 {